friflo/ECS-wiki/README.md

 # Overview

 A common ECS provide the basic features listed bellow.
-To solve other common use-cases non covered by a basic implementation this ECS provide the listed extensions.
+To solve other common use-cases not covered by basic implementations this ECS provide the listed extensions.

 ## Basic features

-> An ECS acts like an in-memory database and stores entities in an [EntityStore](docs/entity.md#entitystore).
+> An ECS acts like an in-memory database and stores entities in an [EntityStore](docs/entity.md#entitystore) aka *World*.
 > An [Entity](docs/entity.md) is a value type - aka `struct` - with a unique `Id`.

 > Data is stored in [Components](docs/entity.md#component) added to entities.